Haunted Honeymoon: Plot

 Larry and Pfister find Francis Jr.'s body in the cellar.
 The killer, now donning the werewolf disguise, attacks Larry, reminding Pfister of Kate's earlier claim that one of her family members is a werewolf.
 Larry escapes, and Pfister discovers the hit man's body beneath Francis Jr.'s.
 The two try to bury the bodies, fearing Larry will be framed for the murders.

 The murderer attacks them but is seen by Kate, who leads the family to find the dead bodies.
 They recover Pfister, but the murderer has already buried Larry alive in a glass coffin.
 While trapped, Larry has a flashback and realizes that his recent fears stem from a repressed memory of his mother being killed by a thunderstorm during her wedding.
 Meanwhile, Vickie realizes Charles is the murderer when he pretends to talk into a disconnected phone.
 Charles attacks her, but she flees and is joined by Larry, who has been freed by Kate and her dog.
 Charles and Larry struggle, but Kate arrives and shoots Charles to save Larry and Vickie.

+Larry and Vickie are seen at the altar to be married, the scene cuts to them in the radio station, where the events are revealed to have been one of their radio plays.
+They go off the air and jubilantly leave the station to be married.